YottaDB/YDBDoc/ReleaseNotes/ydbr120.rst

 Removing an installed YottaDB release
 +++++++++++++++++++++++++++++++++++++

-Assuming $gtm_dist points to the directory where YottaDB is installed:
+Assuming $ydb_dist points to the directory where YottaDB is installed:

 * Cleanly shut down all application processes using that release.
 * Execute mupip rundown && mupip rundown -relinkctl.
 * Ensure that there are nogtcm* or gtmsecshr processes active.
-* Use sudo lsof | grep $gtm_dist to ensure there are no open files.
+* Use sudo lsof | grep $ydb_dist to ensure there are no open files.
-* Delete the directory with sudo rm -rf $gtm_dist.
+* Delete the directory with sudo rm -rf $ydb_dist.

 ----------------------------
 Upgrading to YottaDB r1.20
 ----------------------------

-As YottaDB r1.20 is upward compatible from both YottaDB r1.10 and GT.M V6.3-003, the minimal upgrade steps are:
+As YottaDB r1.20 is upward compatible from both YottaDB r1.10 and GT.M V6.3-003/-003A, the minimal upgrade steps are:

-* Install YottaDB r1.10.
+* Install YottaDB r1.20.
 * Recompile any object code, and recreate shared libraries where appropriate.
 * If you are using encryption, compile and install the reference implementation plugin or your customized plugin.
 * Cleanly shut down the application and ensure that the database files are shut down using mupip rundown from the prior release.